Food safety in a power cut - advice for consumers

 Keep fridge and freezer doors closed as much as possible

 Your fridge should stay cold for up to 4 hours.
 The food in your freezer should stay frozen for up to 48 hours in a full freezer (or 24 hours if it’s half full), but these are estimates.
 Fridge and freezer temperatures will vary depending on their make and model.
-The ambient room temperature at the time of the power cut will also affect this.
+Ambient room temperatures may cause your fridge/freezers to increase in temperature if they are opened frequently.

 Use a fridge thermometer so you can tell if the fridge has become too warm